-Pick up any trash that you see floating about.
+Pick up any trash that you see floating about and dispose of it properly.
 Every little bit counts and it sets an example for others.
 I can’t even say its the most simple eco-friendly travel tip, but it certainly isn’t hard.
 Wherever we travel we find ourselves picking up trash even if it’s not ours.
 You should do the same!
-Leave a place better than you found it.
+Leave a destination better than you found it.

 Make eco-friendly travel choices at the market